Rainier Square Tower: History

 The University of Washington, which owns the Metropolitan Tract, announced their intent to redevelop the Rainier Square shopping center in late 2013.
 The shopping mall opened in 1978 and occupied three-fourths of the block around the existing Rainier Tower.
 The university's board of regents had previously proposed demolishing the mall for a 26-story hotel in 2000, but the proposal was shelved.
 In May 2014, the board of regents selected Wright Runstad to develop the property.
 In November 2015, Wright Runstad raised the tower's proposed height from 800 to 850 feet, with an additional eight stories of luxury apartments.
 On December 3, 2015, the city approved the master use plan, paving the way for construction to begin.

 The Rainier Square shopping center was closed in August 2017 and site demolition began the following month.
 Amazon.com was announced as the sole lessee of the office portion in October 2017, occupying 722,000 sqft.
 In February 2019, Amazon announced that it would sublease the tower while considering other options.
 Steel core erection began in October 2018 and the building was topped out ten months later in August 2019.
 It was originally scheduled to be completed in August 2020, and was completed in September 2020.

 The retail portion was planned to be occupied by an Equinox Fitness club and a PCC Community Markets store.
-PCC opened their store in January 2022.
+PCC opened their store in January 2022 and was followed by Fonte Coffee Roaster and Suitsupply; PCC abandoned its store less than two years later.
+A Mendocino Farms restaurant in the northwest corner opened in September 2023.

+Russell Investments announced in July 2024 that they would move their headquarters from the Russell Investments Center to Rainier Square.
+Remitly also plans to sublease space in the tower.

 The 169-room hotel was originally planned to be operated by Equinox under their hotels division, but the building was replaced with an eight-story office building (named "400 University") in October 2019.
 400 University was topped out in January 2021.